A-Kaminer/bitcoin-twitter-bot/README.md

 # Bitcoin Twitter Bot
 An in-progress twitter bot that tweets out some info about bitcoin.
-Uses Pandas datareader on Yahoo Finance and the python-twitter library.
+Uses Pandas datareader on Yahoo Finance and the tweepy library.

 ## Dependencies
 * pandas_datareader
-* python-twitter
+* tweepy
 * matplotlib
 * numPy